icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 >  Calculations are given of the trajectories of small water droplets moving in air at high velocities across a cylinder.
-The calculations were made by means of of a differential analyzer (D.A.).
+The calculations were made by means of a differential analyzer (D.A.).
 A few calculations are also given for the case of a sphere and a ribbon.

 >  Each D. A. trajectory represents the motion of a single particle.
 The theoretical curves for